|

 A:

-We suggest placing the unit(s) on a table or nightstand,
+We suggest placing the ionizers on the front edge of a table,

-a couple of feet or more from other nearby objects, so that most of the
+a couple of feet or more from nearby objects, so that most of the

-negative ions go out into the room rather than being attracted to nearby
+negative ions will go out into the air in the room where you want them rather than being attracted to nearby

 surfaces.